cbonoz/money22/README.md

 1. Login with web3 provider
 2. Select company, worldcoin verifies if a single transaction was made by this individual for this company, or if the pool already exists.
 3. Create the pool / invite others by sharing a unique link to the pool.
-4. View rewards on the pool.
+4. View investment progress from the WorkPool dashboard.
-5. Discover pools by category.
+5. Communicate with other individuals in the group and select passive investments.

-### Sponsors used:
+### Technologies used:

+#### Authentication/ Deployment
 WorldCoin: Validate the user accessing/creating the pool.
+Prevent the same user from creating duplicate pools that belong to the same organization.
 WalletConnect: https://docs.walletconnect.com/quick-start/dapps/web3-provider
+Polygon: Low cost contract deployment for each WorkPool smart contract.

+#### Rewards
-Filecoin: Earn NFT rewards as you hit milestones.
+Filecoin: Earn NFT rewards as you hit key investment milestones with your group.
-Babylon: Pool creation
-Chainstack: RPC Url
-zkSync:
-Superfluid: Lending
+Aave: Embeded on the dashboard - initiate deposits from your WorkPool.
+Tempus: Another ethereum-based fixed-income provider.
+Tempus portal embedded in the app (currently testnet).

+#### Experience
+Waku: Used for in-app chat.
 Spheron: Deployment

+Also uses clearbit for company logo fetch.

 ### How to run